DanielHughes1580/Project_4_Group_5/README.md

 On the command line run the following command:
 - Jupyter notebook

 For the Neural Network models, a google drive account is needed and Google Colab activated.
-The folders listed below
+The folders listed
-need to be created and all the files in the [Neural Networks](Jupyter_notebooks/Neural Networks/) directory need
+below need to be created and all the files in the [Neural Networks](Jupyter_notebooks/Neural Networks/)
-to be copied to those folders:
+directory need to be copied to those folders:

 - /content/drive/My Drive/Colab Notebooks/Project_4/

 Run the neural network files.
-The will:
+They will:
     1) import dependencies
     2) mount the google drive
     3) access the notebook [NN_functions.ipynb](Jupyter_notebooks/Neural%20Networks/NN_functions.ipynb) with the defined functions